-Polycystic ovary syndrome (PCOS) is the most common ovulation problem in women of reproductive age, with one in 10 women diagnosed with this condition.
+Polycystic ovary syndrome (PCOS) is the most common ovulation problem in women of reproductive age, with 1in 10 women diagnosed with this condition.
 Women with PCOS can have infrequent or absent ovulation — the body’s process of growing and releasing eggs from the ovary.
+If you are having irregular menses, this could be related to PCOS.

-“The first step,” according to Dr. Davis, “is to understand what PCOS is and then explore what treatments will work best for you as an individual.”
+For individuals with PCOS who are actively trying to conceive, the first step is to understand what PCOS is and then explore what treatments will work best for you as an individual.

 Can patients with PCOS get pregnant?

-Many patients with PCOS have difficulty getting pregnant on their own.
-Unlike women who ovulate and have a period every month, women with PCOS often don’t ovulate in a predictable fashion (or at all) and therefore may have fewer opportunities to become pregnant over their lifetime.
-However, there are very effective lifestyle changes, medications, and basic, low-tech treatments for PCOS that increase your chances of ovulation each cycle.
-In fact, of all conditions known to contribute to infertility, PCOS is one of the easiest to fix.
+Unlike women who ovulate and have a period every month, women with PCOS often don’t ovulate in a predictable fashion (or at all), and therefore, may have fewer opportunities to become pregnant over their lifetime.

 What does fertility treatment look like for patients with PCOS?

-At SGF, we provide personalized treatment plans for all of our patients – including those with PCOS.
-We take a stepped-care approach to treatment – starting with the most affordable low-tech fertility treatment options first and moving up to more advanced treatments only if needed.
+At SGF, we provide personalized treatment plans for all patients – including those with PCOS.
+We offer several treatment options for our patients from affordable low-tech fertility treatment options st and through advanced treatments.

 If a patient has not become pregnant after 3-4 rounds of medicated menstrual cycles, it may be time to consider a different course of treatment such as intrauterine insemination (IUI) or in vitro fertilization (IVF)